 Purdue Agriculture's Pathmaker Awards, sponsored by the Purdue Agricultural Alumni Association, annually recognizes one master's student and one Ph.D. candidate for outstanding mentorship.

 DEADLINE FOR NOMINATIONS: February 21, 2022

 Sponsored by the Purdue Agricultural Alumni Association

-This award recognizes mentoring and personal coaching by graduate students in the context research and scholarship outside of the formal classroom setting.
-Two awards will be presented annually to recognize a Graduate Student Pathmaker for both master’s degree and doctoral degree seeking students.
+This award recognizes mentoring and personal coaching by graduate students in the context of research and scholarship outside of the formal classroom setting.
+Two awards will be presented annually to recognize a Graduate Student Pathmaker for both master’s degree and doctoral degree-seeking students.
 Winners receive a $500 cash award plus a plaque acknowledging receipt of the award.

 Nominees must demonstrate contributions to the professional growth of other students (undergraduates and/or fellow graduate students) through activities that:

 - Help others define and achieve their academic and professional goals

 - Promote the development of research and professional skills by offering honest, constructive feedback, coaching, and mentoring